karakum-team/karakum/docs/guides/Basic_usage.md

 }
 ```

-As you can see `MyClass` and `MyNamespace.MyClass` are completely different declarations, so if we ignore namespaces
+As you can see, `MyClass` and `MyNamespace.MyClass` are completely different declarations, so if we ignore namespaces
-during conversion, we will receive something like this in Kotlin:
+during conversion, we will get something like this in Kotlin:

 ```kotlin
 external class MyClass